aario/kwin-solo-window/README.md

 -   **Pinning for Exceptions:** Need to keep a few windows visible?
 Simply "pin" them using the window menu, and they will be excluded from the auto-minimize rule.
 -   **Plasma Integration:** Adds a "Pin Window" option directly to the window's right-click menu for easy access.
 -   **Highly Configurable:** Fine-tune the script's behavior from the settings dialog.
 You can toggle multi-monitor mode, virtual desktop awareness, non-overlapping window mode, and more.
+-   **Intelligent Restoration:** When you close a window, the script automatically restores any windows that were minimized because of it, seamlessly returning you to your previous context.

 ---

 ### Installation (KDE Plasma 6)